bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 We replace one broadcast by another broadcast.
 But let me explain to you why this makes sense.
 Let me first tell you what we actually do.
-So what we do here is like this first broadcast that we introduced now is basically a commitment, cryptographic commitment to the DCnet vector.
+So what we do here is like this first broadcast that we introduced now is basically a commitment, cryptographic commitment to the DC-net vector.
-By vector I mean just the rows that the peers send in the DCnet.
+By vector I mean just the rows that the peers send in the DC-net.
 So we first send the commitment, next.
-And then we send the actual DCnet contents, the actual rows.
+And then we send the actual DC-net contents, the actual rows.
 So Why do we do this?
 The idea is, basic idea is that now we get this following relationship.
 Now by doing this, we get the guarantee that if there is one honest user whose message is disrupted, then all of the messages are disrupted.